0xdod/0xdod.github.io/content/posts/deploying-a-jenkins-server-to-a-kubernetes-cluster/index.md

 The goal here is to understand how persistent storage is managed in kubernetes.

-Stateful apps like Jenkins need to store data across pod restarts like pipeline configurations, plugins, and credentials.
+Stateful applications like Jenkins need to store data across pod restarts like pipeline configurations, plugins, and credentials.
 We'll achieve that using **Persistent Volumes (PV)** and **Persistent Volume Claims (PVC)** in Kubernetes.

 ---